Contributing to the realization of carbon neutrality

 What kinds of initiatives is TMEIC engaging in to contribute to achieving carbon neutrality?

-TMEIC's core competencies are in power electronics technologies, which are core to AC/DC conversion that is essential for the utilization of renewable energy, rotating machine technologies necessary for the gas compression, liquefaction technologies required for the effective utilization of green energy sources as alternatives to fossil fuels, and the engineering capabilities to consistently align them and develop products achieving excellence, systems, and solutions.
+TMEIC's core competencies are in power electronics technologies, which are core to AC/DC conversion that is essential for the utilization of renewable energy, rotating machine technologies necessary for gas compression, liquefaction technologies required for the effective utilization of green energy sources as alternatives to fossil fuels, and the engineering capabilities to consistently align them and develop products achieving excellence, systems, and solutions.
 We already have a wide range of solutions, products, and technologies that contribute to carbon neutrality based on our experience with our supply record, as well as achievements in system integration, primarily in industrial fields.
 By combining these core competencies effectively, and at times, incorporating new technology developments, we are confident that we can propose and provide various solutions to customers at any stage of the process of achieving carbon neutrality.

 Many of our customers are beginning to work on achieving carbon neutrality.
 However, there are some customers who become unsure, concerned, or hesitant when trying to formulate a definite plan as to what they can do, what they should actually do, and how to do it.
 From a technical viewpoint, the whole world is still at the starting line, and efforts are progressing steadily, day by day.
 In this situation, having essential core competencies is a key condition for making a valued contribution, and we will continue to grow and expand our core technologies.